bitcodelab/bitcodelab/README.md

 Hello and welcome,

 I use this account to hold my personal repositories.
-These are projects I develop as requested by clients or on my own free time.
-I focus on developing clean, well documented and easy to mantain computer code, that is efficient to run.
+These are projects I develop on my own free time when I am not developing applications as requested by clients.
+I focus on developing clean, documented and easy to mantain computer code, that is efficient to run.

 The languages I feel more passionate about, and have a higher degree of expertise, are: